Valkinsenn/svelte-template/README.md

-# This is my own personal repo for Svelte being served via Rollup.
-Feel free to use this for creating and building Svelte apps as static websites, as that's what it's intended for.
+# Svelte Template (feat.
+Rollup, Tailwind CSS, and PostCSS)

 ---

 # Svelte App

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This is Valkinsenn's personal project template for [Svelte](https://svelte.dev) apps, modified from its original version.
+It now lives [here](https://github.com/Valkinsenn/svelte-template).

 To create a new project in your current folder based on this template, use [degit](https://github.com/Rich-Harris/degit) in your terminal: